aalemayhu/aalemayhu/README.md

 I have been writing code since 2010 and started working professionally as a developer in 2011.

-Now a days I work as Web Developer but on my own time I am learning about web design, teaching, [Imba](https://imba.io/) and running.
+When I am not working I am learning about web design, teaching, content creation and running.

 <p align="center">